-- For mechanical resin application operations, the organic HAP emission limit is 497 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, - (2) For filament application operations, the organic HAP emission limit is 270 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, and - (3) For manual resin application operations the organic HAP emission limit is 238 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average. - (e) If the operations is open molding shrinkage controlled resins, the permittee shall limit HAP emissions according to the following types of material application: - For mechanical resin application operations, the organic HAP emission limit is 354 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, - (2) For filament application operations, the organic HAP emission limit is 215 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, and - (3) For manual resin application operations, the organic HAP emission limit is 180 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average. - (f) If the operation is open molding gel coating, the permittee shall limit HAP emissions according to the following types of material application: - (1) For fire retardant gel coat operations, the organic HAP emission limit is 854 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average, and - (2) For clear production gel coat operations the organic HAP emission limit is 522 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average, or the highest organic HAP content for a compliant gel is 44.0 percent. - (g) If the operation is centrifugal casting CR/HS, the permittee shall limit the organic HAP emissions to 25 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average.
+- (1) For mechanical resin application operations the organic HAP emission limit is 497 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, For filament application operations the organic HAP emission limit is 270 pounds of organic HAP emitted per ton of resin applied, on a 12month rolling average, and - (2) For manual resin application operations the organic HAP emission limit is 238 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average. - (e) If the operations is open molding shrinkage controlled resins, the permittee shall limit HAP emissions according to the following types of material application: - (1) For mechanical resin application operations the organic HAP emission limit is 354 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, - (2) For filament application operations the organic HAP emission limit is 215 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average, and - (3) For manual resin application operations the organic HAP emission limit is 180 pounds of organic HAP emitted per ton of resin applied, on a 12-month rolling average. - (f) If the operation is open molding gel coating, the permittee shall limit HAP emissions according to the following types of material application: - (1) For CR/HS or high performance gel coat operations the organic HAP emission limit is 605 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average, - (2) For fire retardant gel coat operations the organic HAP emission limit is 854 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average, and - (3) For clear production gel coat operations the organic HAP emission limit is 522 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average. - (g) If the operation is centrifugal casting CR/HS, the permittee shall limit the organic HAP emissions to 25 pounds of organic Hap emitted per ton of gel coat applied, on a 12-month rolling average.

-- (h) If the operation is centrifugal casting non-CR/HS, the permittee shall limit the organic HAP emissions to 20 pounds of organic HAP emitted per ton of gel coat applied, on a 12-month rolling average. - (i) If the operation using pultrusion machines that produce parts with less than 1000 reinforcements and a cross sectional area of less than 60 inches, the permittee shall reduce total organic HAP emissions by at least 60 weight percent. - (j) If the operation is continuous lamination/casting, the permittee shall reduce total organic HAP emissions by at least 58.5 weight percent or not exceed organic HAP emission limit of 15.7 pounds of organic HAP per ton of neat resin plus and neat gel coat plus.
+- (h) If the operation is centrifugal casting non-CR/HS, the permittee shall limit the organic HAP emissions to 20pounds of organic Hap emitted per ton of gel coat applied, on a 12-month rolling average. - (i) If the operation using pultrusion machines that produce parts with less than 1000 reinforcements and a cross sectional area of less than 60 inches, the permittee shall reduce total organic HAP emissions by at least 60 weight percent. - (j) If the operation is continuous lamination/casting, the permittee shall reduce total organic HAP emissions by at least 58.5 weight percent or not exceed organic HAP emission limit of 15.7 pounds of organic HAP per ton of neat resin plus neat gel coat plus.